teambit/docs/docs/getting-started/compose-components/use-dependencies.md

 import { Image } from '@site/src/components/image';
 import depImg from './deps.png';
 import depGraphImg from './dep-graph.png';
+import devDepGraphImg from './dev-dep-graph.png';

 Now that we have our first [Component](/components/overview) created, let's add our first dependency.
 [Dependencies](/dependencies) allow us to compose components out of other components.
-Dependencies for a component can be either [External Dependencies](/dependencies/external-dependencies) or [Workspace Components](/workspace/workspace-component) and are resolved from an `import` or a `require` statement to the [Component Metadata](/components/component-metadata), and later to a generated `package.json` which allows the independent consumption of the Component.
+Dependencies for a component can be either [External Dependencies](/dependencies/external-dependencies) or [Workspace Components](/workspace/workspace-component) and are resolved from the `import` or the `require` statements added in your components.

 Go to `my-welcome.ts` and add the following `import` statement just below the `react` import statement.